spdx/tools-ts/README.md

-# SPDXSBOM
+# Typescript library for creating SPDX documents

-A lightweight library for creating SBOMs in the [SPDX format](https://spdx.github.io/spdx-spec/v2.3/).
+**Disclaimer**: This repository is work in progress and does not yet support all SPDX features.

 ## TL;DR